hunterhector/hunterhector.github.io/_pages/about.md

   - /about.html
 ---

 Thanks for visiting Zhengzhong Liu's page (People often refer me by my nickname Hector).
 I am currently the Director of Institute of Foundation Models Silicon Valley Lab, where we conduct research about foundation models and AI in general.
-We have previously finished projects such as LLM360, Jais.
+The IFM SV Lab leads the development of LLM360, an initiative for fully open foundation models; K2, the most performant open model; and Jais, the leading Arabic language model.
 Prior to that, I am the Head of Engineering at Petuum Inc.

 I did my PhD in Natural Language Processing and Computational Linguistics at [Carnegie Mellon University](https://www.lti.cs.cmu.edu/), working with Professor [Teruko Mitamura](https://www.cs.cmu.edu/~teruko/) and Professor [Eduard Hovy](https://www.cs.cmu.edu/~hovy/).
 I also work closely with Professor [Eric Xing](http://www.cs.cmu.edu/~epxing/) on the [CASL project](https://casl-project.github.io/).
 I obtained my bachelor degree in [the Department of Computing](https://www.comp.polyu.edu.hk/) from [the Hong Kong Polytechnic University](https://www.polyu.edu.hk/), where I start to learn about NLP by working with Professor [Qin Lu](https://scholar.google.com/citations?hl=en&user=Dk7iM5sAAAAJ).